Your first step in the right direction doesn’t have to be a big one.

 This truth applies to every positive life change we desire to embrace with our lives.

 The journey anywhere almost always starts with one small step.
-As I look back over the past four years of my life, I see this theme recurring over and over again:
+As I look back over the past years of my life, I see this theme recurring over and over again:

 - The journey of removing most of our worldly possessions began by simply removing the clutter from our cars.

 - The accomplishment of running my first marathon started by waking up one day and running one mile.

 - The journey of establishing this blog and inspiring others began with one simple post.